jailjones/katacoda-scenarios/session-02-core-concepts/step5.md

 `kubectl get replicasets`{{copy}}

 We should now see an additional ReplicaSet that's managed by our Deployment.
 Awesome!
-Let's deploy another version of our application.
+Let's deploy another version of our application:

 `kubectl apply -f deployment-v3.yaml`{{copy}}